بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 2 (There is no Razzâq but Him!
 There is no Khâliq but Him!
 There is no Rahmân but Him!)

-4 “اَلتَّحِيَّاتُ لِلّٰهِ (Tahiyyas to Allah).
-Briefly, its meaning is this: for example, a master craftsman makes a wonderful machine with his profound knowledge and miraculous intelligence, and everyone who sees that wonderous machine applauds and congratulates the craftsman, and through praise and favours, offers him material and ma’nawî gifts and tahiyyahs.
-That machine too, by displaying the craftsman's wondrously subtle art, and skill and knowledge, and working perfectly in exactly the way he wanted, applauds him through the language of its being, greets him and offers him ma’nawî tahiyyahs and gifts.
+3 “ اَلتَّحِيَّاتُ لِلّٰهِ (Attahiyyatu: Tahiyyas to Allah).
+A very brief meaning of it is this: Just as if a craftsman makes an extremely wonderful machine with his profound knowledge and miraculous intelligence, everyone who sees that wonderous machine appreciatively applauds and congratulates the craftsman and admiringly offers him material and ma’nawî gifts and tahiyyahs through praises and favours, that machine, too, applauds its craftsman through the language of its being, greets him and offers ma’nawî tahiyyahs and gifts to him by displaying perfectly his aims and wishes, wondrous subtle art and skill arising from his knowledge in a way exactly the craftsman wanted.

-“the gathering together of causes is a du'â for the creation of the effect.
-That is to say, the causes acquire a position whereby that position become like a language of being through which they make du'â for and request the effect from Al-Qadîr Zuljalâl.
-For example, water, heat, earth, and light take up positions around a seed, and that position is a language of du'â which says: "O Our Khâliq, make this seed into a tree!"
+“Gathering causes together is a du'â for the creation of the effect.
+That is to say, the causes take a position that such position becomes a language of being; they offer du'â for the effect and seek it from Al-Qadîr Zuljalâl.
+For example, by taking a position around a seed — such position is a language of du'â — water, heat, earth and light say: "O Our Khâliq, make this seed a tree!"
 For the tree, which is a wonderful miracle of Qoudrah, cannot be attributed to those unconscious, lifeless, simple substances; it is impossible to attribute it to them.
-That means the coming together of causes is a sort of du'â.”
-The Letters (353)
+That is to say, gathering causes together is a sort of du'â.”
+The First Addendum to the Twenty-Fourth Letter- The First Subtle Point

 O Children of Israel and Sons of Âdam!
 What sort of heart do you bear within your weakness and impotence so that with its hardness it resists the command of such a One?
 Whereas how perfectly and obediently the huge strata of hard rocks carry out their delicate duties in the darkness before His commands.
 They display no disobedience.
 Indeed, those rocks act as treasurers for the water of life and other means of life of all the living creatures above the earth, and are the means for their division and distribution.
 They do this with such hikmah and justice that they are soft like wax or air in the hand of Qoudrah of Al-Hakîm Zuljalâl; offering no resistance, they perform sajda before His mighty Qoudrah.
 For just like well-ordered creatures and Ilahî disposals with hikmah and ‘inâyah occur on top of the earth, which we observe, the same occur beneath it.
 Indeed, Ilahî hikmah and ‘inâyah are manifest there more wondrously and strangely in regard to hikmah and order.
 See how like wax those hard, unfeeling mighty rocks display a softness towards the takwînî commands, and how they offer no resistance or hardness to the delicate waters, the fine roots, and silken veins, which are Ilahî officials.
 As though like a lover, the rock's heart melts at the touch of those delicate, beautiful things, and becomes earth in their path.”
 The Words (255)